5 Ways to Boost Clinical Judgment Skills in Nursing Education

 In addition to the NCSBN Measurement Model, the Kaplan Decision Tree can be incorporated to increase clinical judgment skills.
 By utilizing the Decision Tree, students gain essential critical thinking and clinical judgment skills through the process of deduction and prioritization―which they will need to be successful on the NCLEX as well as in practice as a nurse.

 Five Ways to Increase Clinical Judgment Skills

 The “flipped classroom” focuses on an individualized learning experience, compelling hands-on learning by using class time for examining material and evaluating students’ understanding of familiar material rather than exploring new material.

 NCSBN CJMM Level

 The flipped classroom helps students through the practice of evaluating understanding and conclusions.
 Additionally, students learn about refining hypotheses by incorporating new information gathered from discussion with other students as well as revising conclusions when appropriate.
-This method of instruction is not always met with praise from students but it certainly has benefits which shift the classroom from a teacher-centered to a student-centered approach.
-Thus allowing students to explore topics in greater depth and immerses them in clinical thinking.
+This method of instruction is not always met with praise from students, but it certainly has benefits that shift the classroom from a teacher-centered to a student-centered approach.
+Thus allowing students to explore topics in greater depth and immersing them in clinical thinking.

 The Flipped Classroom in Practice:

 - Assign new material first as homework